rachelramido/amaysim-automation-exercise-javascript-cypress/README.md

 (You can also run `npx cypress open` to open the Cypress runner window.
 This might be useful while developing the test.)

 When run from the command line, by default, tests will run in the headless `electron` browser.
-During test development, if you want to use your local `chrome` browser instead, run the command `BROWSER=chrome npx cypress run` or `BROWSER=chrome npx cypress open`.
+During test development, if you want to use your local `chrome` browser instead, run the command `npx cypress run --browser chrome --headed`.

 ## How to submit your code